Boundary amenability of $Out(F_N)$: Background

-\begin{prop}(Ozawa \cite[Proposition 11]{Oza}) Let $\Gamma$ be a countable group, let $X,Y$ be two compact Hausdorff spaces equipped with continuous $\Gamma$-actions, and let $K$ be a countable discrete space equipped with a $\Gamma$-action.
-Assume that there exists a sequence of Borel maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
-Assume in addition that for all $k\in K$, the restriction of the $\Gamma$-action on $Y$ to the stabilizer $\text{Stab}(k)\subseteq\Gamma$ is a topologically amenable $\text{Stab}(k)$-action. \\ Then the $\Gamma$-action on the compact space $X\times Y$ is topologically amenable, in particular $\Gamma$ is exact. \end{prop}
+\begin{prop}(Ozawa \cite[Proposition 11]{Oza}) Let $\Gamma$ be a countable group, let $X,Y$ be two compact Hausdorff spaces equipped with actions of $\Gamma$ by homeomorphisms, and let $K$ be a countable discrete space equipped with an action of $\Gamma$.
+Assume that there exists a sequence of measurable maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
+Assume in addition that for all $k\in K$, the restriction of the $\Gamma$-action on $Y$ to the stabilizer $\mathrm{Stab}(k)\subseteq\Gamma$ is a topologically amenable $\mathrm{Stab}(k)$-action. \\ Then the $\Gamma$-action on the compact space $X\times Y$ is topologically amenable, in particular $\Gamma$ is boundary amenable. \end{prop}

 \begin{rk} The proposition implies that if $X$ is compact Hausdorff, and $\Gamma\actson X$ is Borel amenable then it is topologically amenable by taking $K=\Gamma$ and $Y$ a point. \end{rk}

 \begin{proof}[Proof of Proposition~\ref{ozawa}] The statement given in \cite[Proposition~11]{Oza} requires the convergence to be uniform in $x$, but the proof only requires that for all probability measures $m$ on $X$ and all $\gamma\in \Gamma$, see also \cite[Proposition~5.2.1]{BO}.
 By noticing that $||\mu_n(\gamma.x)-\gamma.\mu_n(x)||_1\le 2$ and using Lebesgue's dominated convergence theorem, this hypothesis can be replaced by pointwise convergence. \end{proof}